RTHKKona/LoveisintheSchedule/README.md

-# Love is in the Schedule
+## Love is in the Schedule

 This project will entail the integration of a backend database and a front end calendar in order to help digitalize the local business: Love is in the Hair.

-Change Log Timeline:

-Sept 15/22 - Day 1:
-    Found online React calendar that could work for implementation

-Sept 14/22 - Day 0:
-    Organized and Scheduled the development process and goalposts for each feature Emailed Love is in the Hair to request permission to move forward with the project
+# Table of Contents

+# FAQ

+* What is this for?

+> This project that I came up with at around August 2022 entails the development of a scheduling system for the Love is in the Hair local business.

+* How can I participate?

+> Refer to the contribution section.

+# Contribution

+# Known Bugs